tstatler/doctools/guides/acs/sdks/android/README.md

 <p>The difference between these two methods is the <code>getDeviceToken</code> sends request and get device token synchronously, where the <code>getDeviceTokenAsnyc</code> does it asynchronously.</p>

-<p>Once you get the device token, you may proceed to subscribe the device by using <a href="/docs/api/v1/push_notifications/subscribe" target="_blank">subscribe api</a> of Appcelerator Cloud Services, and also to start push notification service to get the android device ready to receive push notifications.</p>
+<p>Once you get the device token, you may proceed to subscribe the device by using the {@link PushNotifications#subscribe} API.
+This starts the push notification service and gets the android device ready to receive push notifications.</p>

 <p>Note: once device token is successfully acquired, it will be stored on the device's local storage, and next time when getting device token, it will return from reading local storage instead of communicating with server.
 So it is safe to request device token multiple times if necessary.</p>